The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 4. Experiment with Some Clever Promotions

 Now that your profiles are cleaned up, your online image is attracting you lots of attention, and your client list is starting to grow, here are some bonus ideas to try.
 These are just a few of the top client generating ideas that have worked in the beauty industry since the dawn of time.
+Thankfully the challenge of how to get more clients in a salon has been an eternal one, so we already understand what works and what doesn’t.

 Simple daily specials: